giamir/giamir.github.io/_posts/2016-12-22-unit-testing-a-react-redux-app.md

 #### Rendering tests
 Again check if the rendering works fine is the starting point when we test components.
-In this case because our container component has several children we want to check in our tests that the `renderedComponent` (enzyme wrapper) contains every React instance which is supposed to be initialised given a determined set of props.
+In this case because our container component has several children we want to check in our tests that the `renderedComponent` (Enzyme wrapper) contains every React component instance which is supposed to be initialised given a determined set of props.

 ``` js
 describe('<App />', () => {